bbqz007/zqt5/README.md

 only two operator, the `( )` and `[ ]`.

+## try
+you do not need to depoly any compiler platform and sdks.

+goto my another project [KTL](https://github.com/bbqz007/KTL). download the app, size of 17M only.

+you can use this software to program qt window and run for fun.

 ## how to use

 * 1. run moc zqt_helper.h > zqt_helper_moc.h